danielarmengolaltayo/me/preface-link.md

 ---

-[1] "(**behavior) is the computed response of the system or organism to various stimuli or inputs**, whether internal or external, conscious or subconscious, overt or covert, and voluntary or involuntary." https://en.wikipedia.org/wiki/Behavior
+[1] "(behavior) is the computed response of the system or organism to various stimuli or inputs, whether internal or external, conscious or subconscious, overt or covert, and voluntary or involuntary." https://en.wikipedia.org/wiki/Behavior

-[2] "**Communication is the act of conveying meanings** from one entity or group to another through the use of mutually understood signs, symbols, and semiotic rules." https://en.wikipedia.org/wiki/Communication
+[2] "Communication is the act of conveying meanings from one entity or group to another through the use of mutually understood signs, symbols, and semiotic rules." https://en.wikipedia.org/wiki/Communication

-[3] "Nonviolent Communication theory supposes that **all human behavior stems from attempts to meet universal human needs**, and that these needs are never in conflict; rather, conflict arises when strategies for meeting needs clash." https://en.wikipedia.org/wiki/Nonviolent_Communication
+[3] "Nonviolent Communication theory supposes that all human behavior stems from attempts to meet universal human needs, and that these needs are never in conflict; rather, conflict arises when strategies for meeting needs clash." https://en.wikipedia.org/wiki/Nonviolent_Communication